reskyadi/invoice-generator/README.md

 npm install
 ```

-### Compiles and hot-reloads for development
+### Compiles with port 7070 and hot-reloads for development
 ```
-npm run serve
+npm run dev
 ```

 ### Compiles and minifies for production